Leek5/discord.py-components/README.md

 ## Welcome!

 Discord components are cool, but pycord's document lacks ease of use in components.
-It is hard to wait, so we made a third-party library for using components such as buttons or selects!
+It is hard to recreate, so we made a third-party library for using components such as buttons or selects!

 This project is open source ⭐.